AdobeDocs/app-builder/getting_started/first_app.md

      ◉ Generic
     ```

-    These sample actions help you quickly get started and show best practices for integrating with [Adobe APIs](https://www.adobe.io/apis.html) using [Project Firefly SDK](https://github.com/adobe/aio-sdk) in your applications.
+    These sample actions help you quickly get started and show best practices for integrating with [Adobe APIs](https://www.adobe.io/apis.html) using [SDK](https://github.com/adobe/aio-sdk) in your applications.
 Note that you may not see all the options listed below on your command line, because we make recommendations based on what credentials you have added in the selected workspace.
 Similar to the last step, you can select one or all of the options listed:

     - **Adobe Target**: including dependencies and examples of accessing the [Adobe Target API](https://developers.adobetarget.com/api/#admin-apis)